bet4a/d3wiki/SVG-Shapes.md

 }
 ```

+The default accessor is thus compatible with D3's various node layouts, including [tree](Layout-Tree), [partition](Layout-Partition) and [cluster](Layout-Cluster).
 For example, to produce a radial diagonal, assuming that the *y* attribute defines the radius in pixels, and the *x* attribute defines the angle in degrees:

 ```javascript
 function projection(d) {